qble2/poe-spring-app/README.md

 The frontend form-based authentication process is managed by [Spring Security](https://docs.spring.io/spring-security/reference/index.html) using a custom authentication provider (to be eventually replaced by OATH 2).
 Reloading partial views of a page is made possible using [HTMX](https://htmx.org).
 The styling is done with the Minimal CSS Framework [Pico.css](https://picocss.com).
+[Bootstrap Table](https://bootstrap-table.com) adds sorting and searching capabilities to some tables.
 Frontend dependencies, such as JavaScript and CSS libraries, are managed through [Maven](https://maven.apache.org) via [Webjars](https://www.webjars.org).